CircuitChaos/vtlivesgram/README.md

 input.

 To cycle through the available FFT windows (Hanning, rectangular, cosine, Hamming, Blackman, Nuttall), press the left mouse button.
-To freeze and unfreeze the input (for example to make a screenshot later), press the right mouse button.
+To freeze (hold) and unfreeze (unhold) the input (for example to make a screenshot later), press the right mouse button.
 Do not resize the frozen window, as the content will disappear.

 Program terminates either when there's end-of-file on the input (for example when reading from a file) or when the window is closed.